RL-JIT/Data_Training/10 R Studio Data Analysis/hotel_booking_instructions.md

 <details>
 <summary><b> Questions for Learners 3</b></summary>
-- What function is used to save a dataframe to a CSV file?
+- What function is used to save a dataframe to a CSV file?  <br>
 - Why is it important to save your cleaned data?
 </details>